HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/RedirectTimeout.md

 ## Introduction

+If a user successfully logged in to your website, they will be redirected to another page (for example, the main landing page or welcome page).
+This redirection also applies when a user logs out or when their session times out.

-In this article, you will learn how to change the redirect URL for (Login, Logout, and Session Timeout).
+In this article, you will learn how to change the redirect URL for Login, Logout, and Session Timeout.

-**Example Scenario:**

-If a user has made a successful login to your website, the user will be redirected to another page (i.e. Main Page / Welcome Page).

-The example is also applicable upon logging out or when the user has triggered the session timeout.

 ## Instructions

+Refer to the following steps to change the redirect pages for Login, Logout, and Session Timeout.

-**Changing the Login Redirect Page:**
+### Changing the Login and Logout redirect page

-1. Go to ../wp_profile_root/PortalServer/config/ConfigService.properties
+1. Go to `../wp_profile_root/PortalServer/config/ConfigService.properties`.

-2. Edit the Logout redirect parameters as following:
+2. Edit the Login redirect parameters to the following:

     ```log
     # Default: true